Air Conditioner Repair Checklist

 - Turn off power fully at the breaker or external lever.

 - Clear plant waste around the unit.
 Once you’ve cleared all the clutter within a two-foot range, you can use a paint brush or vacuum to slowly clean the condenser fins.
-Misshapen fins can also hurt performance, so you can attempt to straighten them with a small knife.
+Misshapen fins can also hurt performance.

 - Use a hose nozzle to gingerly clean the fins from inside the system.
 Be careful to avoid getting water on the fan motor.